learn-co-curriculum/uci-mod-3-the-value-of-refactoring/README.md

 variety of ways to structure code.
 The [`unless user`][unless] conditional works in the same ways as `if !user`.

-The outcome and the purpose of this method has remained the same.
+The outcome and the purpose of this method have remained the same.
 Imagine you are a developer tasked to maintain code that includes this method?
 Which would you prefer?